 Skip the trip to the movie theater and host a family movie night in.
-Tune in to one of Hallmark’s family-friendly Christmas movie marathons, or stream a favorite film on Disney+.
+Tune in to one of Hallmark’s family-friendly seasonal movie marathons, or catch all the new movies coming to Netflix this month.
 And don’t forget the snacks!
-Our caramel popcorn recipe is a staff favorite.
+Our homemade caramel popcorn recipe is a staff favorite.

 11. Make Felt Easter Eggs

 If you need a fun craft for the kids to do inside, try making these adorable surprise-inside Easter eggs.
 Made with felt and waxed paper, the eggs can be filled with small candies or age-appropriate toys.

 If you find extra fabric as you spring clean your craft closet, put it to good use by starting a spring sewing project.
 Choose one of our easy sewing projects, or try something a bit more advanced like our adorable six-pocket tote bag.

 Easter isn’t the only spring holiday we’re celebrating: April 22 marks the 51st anniversary of Earth Day, and this year we’ll be celebrating by implementing more sustainable habits at home.
 Spend the afternoon building your own DIY compost bin (it’s not as intimidating as it sounds) or stitch up a set of your own reusable paper towels, and you’ll be on your way to being less wasteful already.

 Since the Easter holiday normally coincides with the beginning of the season, decorating Easter eggs is always a favorite springtime activity.
 Since eggs have been harder to get in our grocery pick-up orders during the pandemic, make a fun Easter craft instead (like this adorable unicorn Easter basket).
 If you do make and dye hard-boiled eggs, be sure you’re dyeing eggs that will still be edible.